Radiation therapy glossary

 Simulation: a process involving special imaging tests, which are used to plan radiation treatment so that the area to be treated is precisely located and marked

-Stereotactic radiosurgery (STEER-e-o-TACK-tick RAY-dee-o-SUR-jer-ee): a type of treatment that uses thin beams of radiation given from many angles to give a large dose of radiation to a small tumor area, usually in one session.
+Stereotactic radiosurgery (STAIR-e-o-TACK-tick RAY-dee-o-SUR-jer-ee): a type of treatment that uses thin beams of radiation given from many angles to give a large dose of radiation to a small tumor area, usually in one session.
 Though it’s called surgery, no knife or scalpel is used.
 The treatment may be useful for tumors in places where surgery can’t be done, such as in parts of the brain or spinal cord, or when the patient’s condition does not permit surgery.

 Systemic radiation: the use of radioactive materials like iodine-131 or strontium-89 to kill cancer cells.
 The materials may be taken by mouth or injected into the body.
 See radiopharmaceuticals.